 Only when necessary.
 Architectural separation (UK controller, EU controller) is expensive and operationally complex.
 Instead, maintain unified processing with dual-compliance matrices.
 Separate systems are justified where: processing differs fundamentally by jurisdiction; audit and control segregation is required by group governance or M&A; or transfer mechanisms are materially different.
 For most organisations, a single processing operation with dual-regime documentation is more efficient.

-Need advice on UK-EU data protection divergence?
+Advice on UK-EU data protection divergence

 Representative experience